 - The Estate's grainstore on Lambleys Lane was renovated in 2016, enhancing its capacity, cleanliness and mechanical handling efficiency by providing bays with concrete side walls and floors accessed by roller doors.

-The present generation of the Estate family have made it a priority to bring the existing farmland, woodland, wildlife habitats and buildings of the Estate into favourable condition and management.
-To sustain the Estate and its work into the future, we also need to be enterprising and economically active.
-Our current thinking about possibilities for the future is outlined in the draft Estate Plan below.
+The present generation of the Estate family have made it a priority to bring the existing farmland, woodland, wildlife habitats and buildings of the Estate into more favourable condition and management.

 Now, to sustain the Estate and its work into the future, we need to diversify our business.
 Because of the funds that we may receive from selling the land that the District Council requires to meet housing needs, we can aim to invest in providing a community farm and orchard and new public access and landscape habitat features, at the same time as diversifying into local fruit and vegetable production, a vineyard, holiday opportunities, and eventually a farm shop and visitor centre.